A Metropolis-class sampler for targets with non-convex support: Proofs

 (ii) By (i) we have $\langle (I-\gP)f,f\rangle\geq \langle (I-P)f,f\rangle$ for all $f\in L^2(\pi)$.
 The proof follows by $\lambda_\mathcal{K}=\inf_{f\in \mathcal{M}}\langle (I-\gP)f,f\rangle\geq \inf_{f\in \mathcal{M}}\langle (I-P)f,f\rangle=\lambda$ where $\mathcal{M}=\{f\in L^2(\pi) ~:~ \pi(f^2)=1, \, \pi(f)=0\}$.\\

 (iii) This follows by (i) and \cite[Theorem 6]{mira2009covariance}. \end{proof}

 \textbf{Acknowledgements:} JM was supported by EPSRC grant EP/P002625/1, JV by EPSRC grants EP/N001974/1 and EP/R022100/1, and AZ by NWO Rubicon grant 680.50.1529.
-The authors wish to thank Wilfrid Kendall, Krzysztof {\L}atuszy{\'n}ski and Andrew Duncan for useful discussions.
+The authors wish to thank Wilfrid Kendall, Krzysztof {\L}atuszy{\'n}ski and Andrew Duncan for useful discussions, and the associate editor and two anonymous referees for their comments which helped improve the manuscript.
 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme ``Mathematics of Energy Systems'' when work on this paper was undertaken.
 This work was supported by EPSRC grant number EP/R014604/1.